seyekuyinu/shortr-app/readme.md

 # Shortr App

-This is my Shortr bookmark app using React and Meteor.
+This is my Shortr bookmark app built using React and Meteor.

 ## Author: